Strange Pilgrims: Light is Like Water

-Two young boys ask for a boat in return for their good grades.
+Two young boys, Toto and Joel, live in Madrid with their parents.
+They ask for a boat in return for their good grades, even though their apartment is far from any water.
 When their parents finally buy them the rowboat, they break the light bulbs in their home and the light comes flowing out like water.
 They use the light to navigate around their home every Wednesday, and invite their friends to go sailing with them as well.
 The boys' friends end up drowning in the light.

 The Trail of Your Blood in the Snow

 Billy Sanchez and Nena Daconte, children of two wealthy Colombian families, fly to Europe to celebrate their honeymoon.
 Although just married, Nena is already two months pregnant.
 After she scrapes her ring finger on a rose thorn, the nearly imperceptible cut starts bleeding profusely.
 Nena is admitted to the intensive care unit of a Paris hospital.
-Visitation is permitted only one day a week so Billy must wait six days before he can see his wife again.
-He spends most of his time alone in a nearby hotel.

-Billy tries to visit Nena sooner but is thrown out of the hospital by a security guard.
+Visitation is permitted only one day a week so, Billy must wait six days before he can see his wife again.
+He spends most of his time alone in a nearby hotel.Billy tries to visit Nena sooner but is thrown out of the hospital by a security guard.
 Billy’s attempt to enlist the aid of the foreign embassy is equally unsuccessful.
 When Tuesday’s visiting hours finally arrive, Billy cannot locate his wife.
 He spots the physician who first evaluated Nena.
 The doctor regretfully announces that Nena bled to death sixty hours after hospital admission.
 No one could find Billy to apprise him of the situation so Nena’s parents have already arranged the funeral and transported the body home for burial.
 Billy exits the hospital with thoughts of violence and revenge for his calamity.